iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> I love the concept of the app, but when it crashes it's garbage.
+Also there's no way of syncing your data, if you get a new phone you lose your progress.<br> :date: __2021-03-06 13:32:08__

 > Whenever I use something like spotify the run stops i have been on 3 walks now and it thinks I've done 0<br> :date: __2021-02-26 17:10:23__